Billy Payne: Tenure as Augusta National chairman

-On May 5, 2006, Billy Payne was announced as the replacement for Hootie Johnson as chairman of Augusta National Golf Club, home of the Masters Tournament, with Payne taking office with the opening of the club's season that October.
+On May 5, 2006, Billy Payne was announced as the replacement for Hootie Johnson as chairman of Augusta National Golf Club (ANGC), home of the Masters Tournament, with Payne taking office with the opening of the club's season that October.
 As chairman, Payne made some adjustments at the Masters, including a new television contract with ESPN that allowed for unprecedented coverage of the par-3 tournament, beginning in 2008.
-Also that same year, a junior-patrons program was instituted, which allows one Augusta National Golf Club-accredited patron the opportunity to personally bring one junior patron (ages: 8-16), free of charge, to each of the four competitive rounds of the Masters.
+Also that same year, a junior-patrons program was instituted, which allows one Augusta National Golf Club-accredited patron the opportunity to personally bring one junior patron (aged 816) free of charge to each of the four competitive rounds of the Masters.
 The program is not available on practice round days, and is also unavailable to company patrons.

 On April 7, 2010, immediately before that year's Masters Tournament, Payne criticized Tiger Woods, stating that he failed as a role model.
-During the HBO Max documentary series "Tiger", Los Angeles Times writer Thomas Bonk said the elite golf tournament always has "a thin undercurrent of racism" and called Payne's comments "a public whipping", a characterization backed up by Bryant Gumbel.
+In the HBO Max documentary series Tiger, Los Angeles Times writer Thomas Bonk said the elite golf tournament always had "a thin undercurrent of racism" and called Payne's comments "a public whipping", a characterization backed up by Bryant Gumbel.

-In 2011, Payne and his fellow members at Augusta National continued further with diverting from the club's usually uncompromising, tradition-laden ways by establishing another contemporary modification to their featured golf tournament.
-They sanctioned a video game that features the Masters name, logo, and their fabled golf course.
-The video game is so technologically sophisticated that if rain – for example – should happen to be falling in Augusta, Ga. on the day an end-user powers up the game from anywhere around the world, rain will also be simulated on the end-user's video screen.
+In 2011, Payne and his fellow members at ANGC continued further with diverting from the club's usually uncompromising, tradition-laden ways by establishing another contemporary modification to their featured golf tournament.
+They sanctioned a video game, Tiger Woods PGA Tour 2012: The Masters, that featured the Masters name, logo, and their fabled golf course.
+PGA Tour 2012 was so technologically sophisticated that if rain – for example – should happen to be falling in Augusta on the day an end-user powered up the game from anywhere around the world, rain will also be simulated on the end-user's video screen.

-Payne said in a statement: "'Tiger Woods PGA Tour 12: The Masters' will inspire the next generation of golfers."
-According to Payne's release, the proceeds from sales of the video game made by Augusta National will benefit a non-profit foundation that promotes youth golf.
+Payne said in a statement that the game would "inspire the next generation of golfers".
+According to Payne's release, the proceeds from sales of the video game made by Augusta National benefited a non-profit foundation that promotes youth golf.

-At the 2012 Masters Tournament, the public was reminded that some traditions at Augusta National Golf Club (ANGC) still hold true to form as Payne sideswiped reporters' questions about any prospect of allowing a woman (specifically IBM CEO Virginia Rometty) to join ANGC.
-Payne explained the issue of who gets invited to join ANGC, which is notoriously known as having male-only members, is "subject to the private deliberations of the members."
-ANGC offered prior membership to the last four IBM CEOs as IBM is one of three major corporate sponsors of the Masters.
+At the 2012 Masters Tournament, the public was reminded that some traditions at ANGC still hold true to form as Payne sideswiped reporters' questions about any prospect of allowing a woman (specifically IBM CEO Virginia Rometty) to join ANGC.
+Payne explained the issue of who gets invited to join ANGC, which was notoriously known for having male-only members, is "subject to the private deliberations of the members."
+ANGC offered prior membership to the last four IBM CEOs, as IBM is one of three major corporate sponsors of the Masters.
 However, on August 20, 2012, Payne announced that former secretary of state Condoleezza Rice and business executive Darla Moore would be the first female members of the club after 75 years of all male membership.

-On August 23, 2017, Augusta National announced that Payne would retire as chairman of the club effective October 16, to be succeeded by Fred Ridley.
+On August 23, 2017, ANGC announced that Payne would retire as chairman of the club effective October 16, to be succeeded by Fred Ridley.